sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 We'll use this config file when we capture a ScanState package for recovery later in the lab.

+You can learn about excluding files and settings from a ScanState package at [Exclude Files and Settings](https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-exclude-files-and-settings).

 ## Add drivers